deislabs/wagi/docs/configuring_and_running.md

 In a nutshell, these are the fields that `modules.toml` supports.

 - Top-level fields
-  - `defaultDomain`: By default, WAGI answers only to the hostname `localhost`.
+  - `default_host`: By default, WAGI answers only to the hostname `localhost`.
 This allows you to specify a different default domain.
 - The `[[module]]` list: Each module starts with a `[[module]]` header.
 Inside of a module, the following fields are available:
   - `route` (REQUIRED): The path that is appended to the server URL to create a full URL (e.g. `/foo` becomes `https://example.com/foo`)
   - `module` (REQUIRED): A module reference.
 See Module References below.